 Representatives for IAG and Norwegian Air declined to comment.

 Adding Norwegian would jolt IAG’s foray into low-cost, long-haul service into hyperdrive.
 The owner of British Airways has already expanded its discount Level and Aer Lingus long-haul divisions, while adding European airport slots from failed U.K. rival Monarch Airlines.
 In February, IAG predicted higher earnings this year as prices gain, costs fall and the group expands capacity for Level.

-“Everybody in Europe wanted to buy us,” Bjorn Kjos, Norwegian Air’s 71-year-old CEO who controls about a 27 percent stake, said in an interview this month.
-But he said he wouldn’t consider selling the business until the aircraft investments start paying out, he said.
+“Everybody in Europe wanted to buy us,” Norwegian Air CEO Bjorn Kjos said in an interview this month.
+But the company has been investing in its aircraft, and he wouldn’t consider selling the business until the investments start paying out, he said.
 “If you decide to sell, that is when you take in other investors, but that has not been on our agenda at all.”

 ©2018 Bloomberg L.P.